StevenPG/DynamicLinksCatalog/README.md

 Overall, this project intends to create a simpler, more efficient way to create an interactive list of services and documents using a single configuration file.

+### Run
+This is a standard Spring Boot project, using embedded tomcat and a runnable jar.

+Port can be set by using the following run command:

+    java -Dserver.port=xxxx -jar DynamicLinksCatalog-X.X.X.jar

 ### This project follows the guidelines laid out in Semantic Versioning 2.0.0
 http://semver.org/
 Given a version number MAJOR.MINOR.PATCH, increment the: